gcalab/files/Methods in Molecular Biology/Viruses/ReadMe.md

 + --use-gpu-relax: Run on Nvidia GPU instead of CPU (highly recommended).

 > [!NOTE]
 > Even if you do not use local ColabFold please always specify a random seed or keep the log file that reports the random seed for reproducibility.
-Additionally a higher num recycle value greater than 6 such as 9 or 12 will not show any significant changes, whereas jumps from 3 to 6 may show improvement in quality (https://academic.oup.com/bioinformaticsadvances/article/3/1/vbad078/7197797) This is context dependent and you should tweak these paramters according to your data
+Additionally a higher num recycle value greater than 6 such as 9 or 12 will not show any significant changes, whereas jumps from 3 to 6 may show improvement in quality (https://academic.oup.com/bioinformaticsadvances/article/3/1/vbad078/7197797) This is context dependent and you should tweak these paramters according to your data.
+For proteins that are largely disordered or have large intrinsically disordered regions or have many low confidence regions, the higher number of recycles may actually benefit you in that case.
+Run it through AlphaFold multiple times with num-recycle set at 3,6,9, and 12 to see at which level model quality does not improve.
+Since this takes time, it is best to test it out only on one reference structure.

 ## 3.2) Structural Validation:
 ### <ins>Using [LGA_GDT](http://proteinmodel.org/AS2TS/LGA/lga.html) on the [AS2TS server](http://proteinmodel.org/AS2TS/):</ins>